Master of Business Administration (MBA) Degree, Online Program

 - an online application and application fee

-- scores from the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE)*
+- scores from the Graduate Management Admission Test (GMAT),* the Graduate Record Examination (GRE),* GMAT Focus exam, or the Executive Assessment (EA)

-- transcripts from all previously-attended and/or degree-granting institutions
+- transcripts (or marksheets) from all degree-granting institutions**

 - essays